zulfaqar-azmi-t4/autoware.universe/planning/motion_velocity_planner/autoware_motion_velocity_boundary_departure_prevention_module/README.md

 #### How Footprint Expansion Helps with Localization and Map Errors

-- **Absorbs minor localization errors**: If the ego vehicle’s estimated position is slightly off due to GPS drift or sensor noise, an expanded footprint prevents false detections by tolerating small position shifts.
-This reduces the chance of incorrectly flagging a boundary crossing.
+- **Provides a conservative buffer for localization errors**: If the ego vehicle’s estimated position is off due to GPS drift or sensor noise, the expanded footprint increases the likelihood of detecting potential boundary conflicts.
+While this may lead to conservative (and possibly false) detections, it helps ensure safety by accounting for uncertainty in the vehicle’s true position.
-- **Compensates for map inaccuracies**: Slight misalignments in Lanelet2 map geometries, such as curb or road edge misplacement, can lead to false positives.
-An enlarged footprint creates a buffer that allows for safe operation even when the map boundary is not perfectly aligned with the real-world one.
+- **Compensates for map inaccuracies**: Slight misalignments in Lanelet2 map geometries, such as curb or road edge misplacement, can make it difficult to rely on raw map boundaries.
+Expanding the footprint ensures that even with these inaccuracies, the system remains cautious and avoids unintentional boundary violations.

 <div align="center">
   <table style="table-layout: fixed; width: 600px;">